Psalm 92

 What the fool fails to grasp is the logic expressed in verse 7: the flourishing of the wicked is לְהִשָּׁמְדָם עֲדֵי עַד — "for their being destroyed forever."
 This striking construction, using an infinitive of purpose, suggests that their very flourishing serves the purpose of their ultimate destruction — it is temporary and ends in permanent ruin.
 The verb פָּרַח ("to sprout, blossom, flourish") is the same verb used later in verses 13-14 for the righteous — but the wicked's flourishing is like grass (עֵשֶׂב), transient and rootless, while the righteous are like the palm and cedar.

 Verse 9's repetition of כִּי הִנֵּה אֹיְבֶיךָ — "for behold, your enemies" — twice in succession creates a drumbeat effect.
-The double repetition heightens the solemnity of the declaration.
+The repetition heightens the solemnity of the declaration.
 The verb יֹאבֵדוּ ("they will perish") echoes the language of judgment from verse 7; the verb יִתְפָּרְדוּ ("they will be scattered") adds the image of dispersal — not merely death but dissolution, the undoing of any coalition or gathering.
 All who פֹּעֲלֵי אָוֶן ("work iniquity") face this end.

 Interpretations